Do Polar Bears Hibernate? A Guide on Polar Bear Hibernation

 During the summer months, polar bears enter a state of hibernation.
 The state of hibernation polar bears typically enter is often known as “walking hibernation.”
 Throughout the walking polar bear hibernation period, polar bears significantly slow down their metabolism while maintaining their body temperature and waiting for warmer weather.

 While there’s a clear difference between this and the typical activity level of a polar bear during the summer, walking hibernation is very different from a full state of hibernation.
 Other species that go through hibernation usually go through a much greater drop in temperature and are substantially less active during the hibernation period.

 Even though polar bears don’t tend to fully hibernate during the winter months, female bears go through a period of inactivity before and after they give birth to cubs.
 In fact, an expecting mother can go as long as eight months in their den without consuming any food.

-With that being said, even this isn’t exactly hibernation—new mothers need to maintain a relatively high body temperature in order to effectively care for their new children.
+With that being said, even this isn’t exactly hibernation—new mothers need to maintain a relatively high body temperature to effectively care for their new children.
+Pregnant female polar bears usually enter dens during the fall, while non-pregnant bears may remain active during this time.
 They will then emerge when the cubs are ready to leave the den and live in the wild.